-You should submit a completed application form on-line (http://grad.msu.edu/apply/online.aspx) along with an application fee of $75 (valid for one year - MasterCard applicants are advised not to pay the application fee at this time and are strongly advised to upload their Mastercard application).
+You should submit a completed application form on-line (http://grad.msu.edu/apply/online.aspx) along with an application fee (valid for one year).
 Incomplete applications will not be reviewed.
 Note: We will accept compete applications after these deadlines, but there is no guarantee that a late application will be processed.
 Save your MSU applicant ID number and password as you will need this to upload the required documentation.

 The graduate student portal allows you to check the status of your application, send e-messages to the department, upload various required documents, and request letters of recommendations.
 Log into the student portal with your Applicant ID and password at:

 At the right hand top of the page is the Application Status Log-in Box.